-Maryland Elementary School Improves HVAC Equipment Performance with Duct Sealingadmin
+Maryland Elementary School Fixes HVAC Issues with Aerosealadmin

 When the new $60 million dollar elementary school first opened its doors, everyone was excited and pleased.
-The modern classrooms and energy efficient building were sources of pride and joy for the Maryland-area school district.
-However, it wasn’t far into the first winter season that school administrators recognized there was a real problem.
+The modern classrooms and energy-efficient building were sources of pride and joy for the Maryland-area school district.
+However, it wasn’t far into the first winter season that school administrators recognized there was a significant HVAC problem.

 - Building: Avalon Elementary School